Philosophy (PHIL)

 PHIL 4510 Philosophy of Religion (3 credits)

-A philosophical inquiry into the nature and function of religious life.
-Topics which may be covered include: the nature of faith, belief, and religious experience, the role and meaning of religious practice, prayer and worship, God’s existence and attributes, divine foreknowledge, freewill and the problem of evil.
+Engages in a philosophical inquiry into the nature and function of religious life.
+Topics covered may include the nature of faith, belief, and religious experience; the role and meaning of religious practice, prayer and worship; God’s existence and attributes; and divine foreknowledge, free will, and the problem of evil.

 Level of Study: Undergraduate